-All of the Directors have access to the advice and services of the Company's legal counsel.
+All of the Directors have access to the advice and services of legal counsel.
 The Board meets regularly and agrees and monitors the progress of a variety of Group activities.
 These include strategy, business plan and budgets, acquisitions, major capital expenditure and consideration of significant financial and operational matters.
 The Board also monitors the exposure to key business risks and considers legislative, environmental, employment, quality and health and safety issues.
 There is a written statement of matters reserved for consideration by the Board.

-During the year to 30 June 2015 the Board has been fortunate to benefit fully from the expertise of two independent non-executive directors who broaden the experience available to the Company and who aid strong governance within the management of the Group.
+During the year to 30 June 2016 the Board has been fortunate to benefit fully from the expertise of two independent non-executive directors who broaden the experience available to the Company and who aid strong governance within the management of the Group.

 The Chairman, who is responsible for running the Board, continues to assume the role of acting Chief Executive.
-The Board continues to believe that the circumstances in which this situation has arisen are both exceptional and appropriate given the transformational growth of the business during the period and Board's need to strengthen the drivers of the core business and successfully integrate the additional businesses acquired during the period.
+The Board continues to believe that this is appropriate, given the circumstances in which this situation arose, the current structure of the business, and Board's need to strengthen the drivers of the core business and successfully integrate the additional businesses that have been acquired.
 The Chairman has continued to display a clear vision and focus for the Company's strategy and has drawn together the disparate characteristics, skills, qualities and experience of the other members of the Board and senior management.
 Highly visible in his role, he continues to foster a positive corporate governance culture, which has permeated through the Company.
 In his role as acting Chief Executive he has been instrumental in facilitating the executive management team in running the Group's expanded business and implementing the Group's growth strategy.
-In addition to John Caterer and Michael Higgins, until his resignation in March of this year, Paul Lever was an independent non-executive Director and brought his independent judgement also to the governance of the Group.

 The Board considers its current structure is appropriate for the scale of the business and enables the Group to be managed effectively.
+It is keeping the need to appoint a CFO to the Board under review.